A proposal is a written offer to solve a technical problem

 Since the value of an outline as an index to a proposal’s

-content is obvious, there is nothing to be gained by
+content is obvious, there is nothing to be gained by dwelling

-must be sufficiently descriptive of content as to be
+descriptive of content as to be meaningful to the reader.

-of a single word or a brief phrase is adequate for the
+Often, a heading consisting of a single word or a brief

-say on the point.
-This brief outline entry may, however,
+him of what he wants to say on the point.
+This brief outline

-be ambiguous, misleading, or downright meaningless to
+entry may, however, be ambiguous, misleading, or downright

-Tests,” or “Deficiencies in Vibration Tests Conducted,”
+Vibration Tests,” or “Deficiencies in Vibration Tests

-discussion is actually about.
+what the discussion is actually about.

 A second precaution: Be sure that you have enough headings